-How to Move and Store a Bounce House
+How to Move and Store a Jumpy House

-A bounce house brings excitement to any celebration for both kids and adults.
-They offer a way to stay busy bouncing and flipping while being relatively safe, which keeps the party rolling along.
-Before the party or after the party you need to transport the bounce house.
-The procedure to transport the bounce house is easy as long as you follow the steps.
+A jumpy house also as known as a bounce house brings excitement to any celebration for both kids and adults.
+A small or large jumpy house keeps the party going.
+They offer a way to stay busy bouncing and flipping while being safe.
+Before the party or after the party you need to transport the jumpy house.
+It is done by following the steps.

-The first step in transporting the bounce house after using it is to give a good cleaning.
-To do that, you need to clean the bounce house of all grass, dirt, sticks and objects.
+The first step in transporting the jumpy house after using it is to give it a good cleaning.
+To do that, you need to clean the house of all grass, dirt, sticks, and objects.
 The best way to do this is to use a broom and sweep it out.
 Next, wipe it down with a clean damp mop.

-Once the house is all cleaned up and read to deflate, you need to unplug the electrical cord to the bounce house and watch as it deflates.
+The jumpy house is all cleaned up and ready to deflate.
+Now, you unplug the electrical cord to the machine that keeps the house inflated and watch as it deflates.

-Now, you need to make sure all the air is out of the bounce house.
-If you don’t, it will be very hard to roll up and transport.
+Make sure all the air is out of the jumpy house.
+Otherwise, it will be hard to roll up and transport.

 What do you think?

-Would you want to start a bounce house renting company?
+Would you want to start a jumpy house renting company?